-I have quite dry under eyes and a good few lines (more than I care to admit 😝) so I need concealers that are creamy and without a matte finish.
+I have quite dry under eyes and a good few lines so I need concealers that are creamy and without a matte finish.

 I’ve found a few affordable ones that I really like and would recommend.

 The concealer I’ll talk about first is the L.A Girl Pro Conceal concealer.
-I’ve been using this for years and I continue to repurchase it because it is, in my opinion, on of the best affordable concealers there is.
+I’ve been using this for years and I continue to repurchase it because it is, in my opinion, one of the best affordable concealers there is.

 Because it is so high coverage you need the tiniest amount especially if you use it with a corrector underneath.
 I love that is comes in a tube too, so it’s easy to get product out.

 This one comes in a whole range of shades as well as colour correcting shades so there is a colour for everyone and for me this is a big plus.

 I struggle to find a bronzer that suits my complexion, but because there is a great range of shades with this concealer it’s easy to find one that suits me and that I can use as a bronzer.

 The Liquid Camouflage by Catrice is another one that I really like.
-It offers high coverage, it’s creamy, it’s long lasting and it looks lovely, but it comes in six shades, two of which are new releases and I am unsure if they are available in Ireland at the moment.I found the best way of using this was to mix it with some foundation to loosen it up and then apply it with my finger to the area I wanted to concealer and use my fingers to pat it then before going over with a beauty blender.
+It offers high coverage, it’s creamy, it’s long lasting and it looks lovely, but it comes in six shades, two of which are new releases and I am unsure if they are available in Ireland at the moment.I have two shades and I need to mix them to get a good colour match for me.I dot both of these concealers on my face before blending with my beauty blender.
+This was the best way applying them.The Liquid Camouflage can be purchased from Sam MccCuley’s Pharmacy.

 It took a little more work that I liked which is why I don’t use it anymore, that and I don’t get spots as often now so I don’t really need it, but if you want a high coverage concealer for spots, this is one to check out, at €3.95 it won’t break the bank.

 This can also be purchased from Sam McCauley’s Pharmacy.

 This is an absolute beaut of a concealer.
 It’s creamy, blends out beautifully, creases very little and offers full coverage without any caking.
 It’s only €10.95 too which is a great price.

-They have similar coverage and a similar finish, I just find Prolongwear to be slightly better wearing on my skin which is why it’s my holy grail.
+They have similar coverage and a similar finish, I just find Prolongwear to be slightly better wearing on me.